ziotom78/HPixLib/doc/source/drawing.rst

   directory :file:`src/f90/lib` of the tarball).
 The same figures apply to map2tga as well.

-It is worth stressing that IDL is the only language binding that implements a set of functions for plotting maps.
-Both map2tga and map2gif are *standalone* programs and do not expose any facility to the library user for incorporating their functionality into a larger program (unless of couse the program calls them in background to produce a image file which is then read by the program itself).

 Because of this situation, the creators of the Healpy Python library decided to implement a set of plotting routines from scratch.
 More than 2,000 lines of code are needed to implement functions like